-The Canadian Journalism Project’s websites, J-Source.ca (English) and ProjetJ.ca (French), are produced by a collaboration of post-secondary journalism schools and programs led by Ryerson University, Université Laval and Carleton University, and supported by a group of benefactors including publishers, labour organizations and others who believe in excellence in journalism and its strong and vital future.
+The Canadian Journalism Project’s website, J-Source.ca, is produced with content in both English and French by a collaboration of post-secondary journalism schools and programs led by Ryerson University and Carleton University.
+It is supported by J-Schools Canada/ÉcolesJ, the organization that represents post-secondary journalism programs in Canada, as well as by a group of benefactors who believe in excellence in journalism and its strong and vital future.

-Our goal is to promote national discussion about journalism as well as providing a source for news, research, commentary, advice and resources for industry professionals, scholars and students.
-Your comments, suggestions and offers of support are very welcome.
+Our goal is to promote national discussion about journalism and journalism education as well as to provide a source for news, research, commentary, advice and resources for industry professionals, academics, journalism and media students.
+Your comments, suggestions and offers of support are welcomed.

 Ivor Shapiro (Ryerson University, January 2007-December 2009)